Fat Loss and Bigger Muscles are Side Effects

 I get a huge amount of my education and entertainment from podcasts.
-Whether I am walking to the gym, killing time on a Watt Bike, or just taking a stroll through town (to pick up more Montezuma’s buttons); I always have a podcast on the go.
-They range from the obvious field of health & fitness, to comedians on Joe Rogan’s show and analysis of Biblical stories from Dr Jordan Peterson.
+Whether I am walking to the gym, killing time on a Watt Bike, or just taking a stroll through Chichester (to pick up more Montezuma’s buttons); I always have a podcast on the go.
+They range from the obvious field of health & fitness and personal training, to comedians on Joe Rogan’s show and analysis of Biblical stories from Dr Jordan Peterson.
 I think it’s safe to say; whatever your interests, there is a podcast out there for you.

 Every now and again I stumble across a great episode and I’m sure, like many of you, find myself re-listening to my favourite podcasts to uncover that gem of information I may have missed the first time.

 To say I “stumbled across” one of my more recently enjoyed podcasts would be an error in my telling of the story.
 From my recollection, I think it was from more of a gentle prod (read: social media blitzkrieg) that I found myself downloading the latest Ben Mudge podcast.
-So I set about my weekly session on the Watt Bike (I really must invest in a better gel seat), with the intention of dropping in and out of the episode whilst I line up the perfect Taylor Swift playlist.
+I was supposed to be running around Chichester with a training partner, but it was a little chilly so I quickly bailed on that.
+So I set about my weekly session on the Watt Bike (I really must invest in a better gel seat), with the intention of dropping in and out of the episode whilst I lined up the perfect Taylor Swift playlist.

-And now, less than a week later, here I sit, inspired by an episode I would have (if not for the barrage of social media recommendations) most likely never have listened to.
+And now, less than a week later, here I sit in my poorly ventilated office in Chichester, inspired by an episode I would have (if not for the barrage of social media recommendations) most likely never have listened to.

 And even though his physical transformation over the years is nothing to downplay, the lessons learnt on the road were of far more interest to me.